Earthbound coming to Nintendo Switch Online today

 Beloved JRPG Earthbound is coming to Nintendo Switch Online later today, February 9th.

 Since it’s an SNES title, it will be offered as part of the base Switch Online tier — no premium ‘Expansion Pack’ membership required.
+EarthBound Beginnings, a localized version of the original Famicom Mother game, is also included.

 Originally released on the SNES in North America in 1995, the game follows Ness, Paula, Jeff and Poo as they collect melodies from different Sanctuaries to stop a cosmic threat.
 The franchise’s legacy has endured as Ness (and fellow Mother series hero Lucas) have made multiple appearances in the Super Smash Bros. series.